genexus-books/Saia/saia-docs/docs/apis/OrganizationAPI.md

 curl -X GET "$BASE_URL/v1/organization/projects" \
   -H "Authorization: Bearer $SAIA_APITOKEN" \
   -H "Accept: application/json"
+# using the full detail option change the URL to
+$BASE_URL/v1/organization/projects?detail=full
 ```

 Keep an eye on the returned `projectId` item value which is needed for other related APIs.